cardano-foundation/CIPs/CIP-0105/README.md

 | `ConstitutionalCommitteeHotVerificationKey_ed25519` | Hardware Constitutional Committee Hot Verification Key |

 ### Deprecated Governance ID Definition
-The previous governance key IDs defined by this have been upgraded as per the new specification introduced in [CIP-0129].
-Tools implementing the following specification should gradually adopt the updated ID format outlined in [CIP-0129].
+The previous governance key IDs defined by this standard have been superseded by the definitions provided in [CIP-0129].
+Tools implementing this standard are encouraged to consider adopting [CIP-0129].
 Tools that already support [CIP-0129] maintain backward compatibility with the legacy formats specified below but should consider fully transitioning to [CIP-0129] to standardize key formats across the ecosystem.
 This will help avoid multiple formats and ensure consistency.

 This CIP previously also lacked `_vkh` key definitions, which are now added above possible due to the upgrades defined in [CIP-0129].
 For detailed information on the new specification and the rationale behind the upgrade, please refer to [CIP-0129].